Easy Eggplant Parmesan

 - 1 cup Italian breadcrumbs

 - 1 baking tray

 - 3 plates for the breading station

 - Gently spray a 9×13-inch baking dish with baking spray and set it aside.

 - Heat your favorite marinara sauce in a sauce pot.
 Simmer over low heat.

 - Cut the ends off of the eggplants.
 Slice the eggplant into ½ inch thick rounds.

 - Place the sliced eggplant on a baking tray and dust both sides with table salt.

 - Then, let the eggplant sit at room temperature for 30 – 40 minutes.
-The salt will extract any bitterness from the eggplant.
+The salt will extract any bitterness and moisture from the eggplant.

-- Once the salted eggplant has rested for 30 – 40 minutes, you will rinse each piece off with water in the sink.
-Place the eggplant on a kitchen towel or paper towel and gently press off any excess water or moisture.
+- Once the salted eggplant has rested for 30 – 40 minutes, gently pat the eggplant with a paper towel to absorb any moisture and excess salt.

-- In a medium sized sauté pan, add your vegetable oil.
-Once the oil hits 375-400 degrees, begin frying the eggplant.
+- Heat vegetable oil in a frying pan over medium high heat.
+Once the oil hits 375 degrees, begin frying the eggplant.

-- I only added 2-3 pieces at a time to prevent overcrowding the pan.
+- Only add 2-3 pieces at a time to prevent overcrowding the pan.
 Fry each side for 1-2 minutes, or until both sides are golden-brown.

 - Add two ladles of red sauce to the bottom of your baking dish.
-Line the dish with a layer of golden-brown eggplant, mozzarella cheese, and red sauce.
-Repeat until the pan is full.
+Line the dish with a layer of golden-brown eggplant.
+Top with extra sauce and mozzarella cheese.

 - Cover with foil and bake for 25-30 minutes.
-I removed the foil and broiled mine for an extra 2-3 minutes so the cheese would get extra bubbly and brown.
+Option to remove the foil and broil for an extra 2-3 minutes so the cheese is extra bubbly and brown.

 - Serve warm and enjoy!